robertorosero/pyhtonmig/Doc/library/os.rst

-   For backward compatibility, the return value of :func:`stat` is also accessible as a tuple of at least 10 integers giving the most important (and portable) members of the :ctype:`stat` structure, in the order :attr:`st_mode`, :attr:`st_ino`, :attr:`st_dev`, :attr:`st_nlink`, :attr:`st_uid`, :attr:`st_gid`, :attr:`st_size`, :attr:`st_atime`, :attr:`st_mtime`, :attr:`st_ctime`.
+   For backward compatibility, the return value of :func:`stat` is also accessible as a tuple of at least 10 integers giving the most important (and portable) members of the :c:type:`stat` structure, in the order :attr:`st_mode`, :attr:`st_ino`, :attr:`st_dev`, :attr:`st_nlink`, :attr:`st_uid`, :attr:`st_gid`, :attr:`st_size`, :attr:`st_atime`, :attr:`st_mtime`, :attr:`st_ctime`.
 More items may be added at the end by some implementations.
-   The standard module :mod:`stat` defines functions and constants that are useful for extracting information from a :ctype:`stat` structure.
+   The standard module :mod:`stat` defines functions and constants that are useful for extracting information from a :c:type:`stat` structure.
 (On Windows, some items are filled with dummy values.)

    .. note::